Vins1805/data_visualization_visual_storytelling_task/README.md

 6. who are the top players? (aoe2, aoe3, sc2 pros?)
    * classify players after the leader board
    * classify streamers after the most viewed game the last x months
+7. aoe4 ranked on twitch compared to aoe2, aoe3 and sc2?

 ## Data Sources:
 * sadly no aoe4 api